 “Carry on, Grey.
 I may have use for you later.
 Stand ready.”

 She walked away, strutting a little more than normal, and I sighed in relief.
 I don’t know what I just stepped in, but it looked like I was okay, for now.
+I left my feelings bottled for the moment, to process later; I still had work to finish.

 Ms. Kerry -Tasiel Kerry, more appropriately, though her birth certificate said Tasha – went home to her flat, a little extra spring in her step.
-“Noble,” he’d called her.
-Sure, she’d prompted him, but humans just didn’t know how to give compliments. “pretty,” and “lovely,” as if her pride should be in her appearance.
+Noble, he’d called her.
+Sure, she’d prompted him, but humans just didn’t know how to give compliments.
+“Pretty,” and “lovely,” as if her pride should be in her appearance.
 He had complimented her character – ferocity and nobility!

 She closed her door behind her, and leaned back against it, allowing herself an undignified little dance of delight as she kicked her heels off, directly onto a shoe rack.
 It’d been so long since she’d gotten a proper compliment.
 She would have to reward this man with his silly name.
 Slate Grey.
 Might as well call him Grey Grey.
 Double Grey.
 She’d think of a better name to embarrass the human with later.

 She strode into her bedroom and to the bed strewn with gold coins.
-She undressed, revelling in the cool air on her skin after the heat outside, and threw herself onto the bed of coins.
+She undressed, reveling in the cool air on her skin after the heat outside, and threw herself onto the bed of coins.
 Reaching over her head, she scooped her fingers through the coins, holding a few aloft.
 An aureus, a yin yuan, a floren, and a bezin.
 Not originals, of course, replicas of particular coins she owned, those locked in a safe in their cases, with their certificates.
 But still gold, most of a purity higher than the original’s standard.
 Paper money just wasn’t the same.
 It was so flimsy, you couldn’t feel the value of it.
 She scooped a handful of coins over her stomach, smiling, sheltered once again with her treasure.

 As she luxiated in her gold, she thought back to her compliments.
 She knew she was letting them influence her, but she didn’t care.
 She’d let the childish human manipulate her, for now.
-It felt nice to get real compliments for once.
+It felt nice to get real compliments, for once.